Aniusch/fileManager/README.md

 #File Manager Simulation Project

-This project, named "Trabalho Prático 1 – Gerenciador de arquivos," involves the creation of a file management system simulation in a terminal environment.
+This project involves the creation of a file management system simulation in a terminal environment.
 The system uses a tree data structure to manage files and folders.
 The program includes the following functionalities:

     Display Current Folder Path
         Before executing any command, the current folder path is displayed.